arazmoazzemi/Storage-Docs/01-CephFs/01-Installation.md

 # Edit hostnames:
 nano	/etc/hostname

-# Add hosname info to each one of nodes:
+# Add hostname info to each one of nodes:
 nano /etc/hosts
 172.16.100.2 ceph01
 172.16.100.3 ceph02